Phi Beta Kappa eligibility

 Because Phi Beta Kappa honors excellence in the liberal arts and sciences, applied or pre-professional coursework shall not be considered in determining eligibility.
 This stipulation excludes professionally focused courses and courses devoted to the acquisition of practical skills.

 Weight shall be given to the breadth and depth of study in liberal arts and sciences, taking into account the number, variety, and level of courses taken outside the requirements of the major, and the proportion of the candidate’s overall program those courses constitute.
 Consideration shall also be given to the number of elective courses taken above the introductory, or general education, level.

-For students matriculating at Elon University in Fall 2016 or later, consideration for PBK membership will require students to meet one of the following foreign language stipulations:
+Consideration for PBK membership at Elon University will require students to meet one of the following foreign language stipulations:

 - The student must have credit for a 222-level foreign language course or have placed beyond 222.

 - The student must have completed course work in a language for a fall or spring semester abroad in a country in which that same language is a primary mode of communication AND either 1) have prior credit for a 221-level foreign language course in the same language, or 2) placed into 222 in the same language before the semester abroad.

 The candidate’s undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts and sciences curriculum.
 The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.

 In keeping with the Founders’ interest in fostering not only academic excellence but also friendship and morality, invitation to Phi Beta Kappa should be extended only to persons of good moral character.